Rynnya/shiro/README.md

 # Current state
 Currently WIP, previous owner left many non-tested features (like direct and replays before)<br>
-Some features not implementated at all (like Shirogane, which, I guess, not open-source)<br>
+Some features not implementated at all (screenshots, osu!lazer)<br>
+Performance also should be more scalable, because shiro already uses ASIO

 ## Features